Clustering of Acoustic Environments with Variational Autoencoders for Hearing Devices

 \section{Introduction}

-\IEEEPARstart{A}{n} acoustic environment or soundscape comprise the collection of all acoustic phenomena in a certain space perceived by a listener \cite{iso8253-1_2010}.
+An acoustic environment or soundscape comprise the collection of all acoustic phenomena in a certain space perceived by a listener \cite{iso8253-1_2010}.
 Noise from acoustic environments are known to not just affect one's well-being \cite{francis2017acoustic}, but also deteriorates one's ability to understand speech (intelligibility), especially in low signal-to-noise ratios with non-stationary signals \cite{wu2024improving}.
 Hearing devices, such as hearing aids, often take the acoustic environment into account for sound processing, changing its characteristics under different listening conditions \cite{kates1995classification}.
-Naturally, sound classification algorithms have been developed for recognizing acoustic environments \cite{buchler2005sound} and were extended to machine learning methods \cite{Ting2021,Yellamsetty2021}.
+Naturally, sound classification algorithms have been developed for recognizing acoustic environments \cite{buchler2005sound}, with most recent approaches based on machine learning \cite{Ting2021,Yellamsetty2021}, using neural networks (NNs).

-While most neural networks (NNs) for acoustic environment classification in hearing devices are trained in a supervised manner \cite{Ting2021}, the scarcity of labels has led to the development of semi-supervised learning algorithms \cite{han2016semisupervised}, e.g., pseudo-labeling \cite{Lee2013}, which can generate labels for unknown data based on a few labeled samples \cite{fiorio2023semisupervised}.
-However, labels are human-imposed categorizations that may not reflect the structure and statistical properties of the data and even be a result of societal bias \cite{shah2025bias}, and a strong overlap of sound from different sources, in time (simultaneous sound) or in frequency (similar sound), is often present in acoustic environment recordings \cite{barbaro2022linking}.
+While most NNs for acoustic environment classification in hearing devices are trained in a supervised manner \cite{Ting2021}, the scarcity of labels has led to the development of semi-supervised learning algorithms \cite{han2016semisupervised}, e.g., pseudo-labeling \cite{Lee2013}, which can generate labels for unknown data based on a few labeled samples \cite{fiorio2023semisupervised}.
+However, labels are human-imposed categorizations that may not reflect the structure and statistical properties of the data and even be a result of societal bias \cite{shah2025bias}.
+Moreover, a strong overlap of sound from different sources, in time (simultaneous sound) or in frequency (similar sound), is often present in acoustic environment recordings \cite{barbaro2022linking}.
 Evidence of such behavior can also be observed by the unoptimal classification accuracy of acoustic scenes obtained through supervised learning \cite{pham2022low}.
 Although human-designed labels may be of use for case studies or user-focused algorithms \cite{Balling2021Collaboration}, we aim to explore a different context, where we consider labels to be fully missing.
 This is a step towards a greater reduction of labels in hearing device systems.
 In that sense, we consider clustering techniques.